Heaven Can Wait (1978 film): Critical response

-On Rotten Tomatoes, the film holds an approval "Certified Fresh" rating of 87% based on 47 reviews, with an average rating of 7.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 84% based on 50 reviews, with an average rating of 7.5/10.
 The site's critical consensus reads "A throwback to the high-gloss screwball comedies of the 1940s, Heaven Can Wait beguiles with seamless production values and great comic relief from Charles Grodin and Dyan Cannon."
-Metacritic gave the film a weighted average score of 72 out of 100 based on 10 critics, indicating "generally favorable reviews".
+Metacritic gave the film a weighted average score of 72 out of 100 based on 10 critics, indicating "generally favorable" reviews.

-Roger Ebert gave the film three stars out of four and called it "the kind of upbeat screwball comedy Hollywood used to do smoothly and well."
-Gene Siskel gave the film three-and-a-half stars out of four and declared it "a delightful film that is both surprisingly fresh and old-fashioned."
+Roger Ebert gave the film three out of four and called it "the kind of upbeat screwball comedy Hollywood used to do smoothly and well".
+Gene Siskel gave the film three-and-a-half out of four and declared it "a delightful film that is both surprisingly fresh and old-fashioned".
 Vincent Canby of The New York Times wrote that the film "hasn't much personality of its own.
 Instead, it has a kind of earnest cheerfulness that is sometimes most winning.
 Mr. Beatty and Miss Christie are performers who bring to their roles the easy sort of gravity that establishes characters of import, no matter how simply they are drawn in the script."
 Charles Champlin of the Los Angeles Times wrote that "Beatty and his accomplices have brought it off, with only minor patches of turbulence.
 The script has been expertly contemporized."
 Gary Arnold of The Washington Post wrote "Heaven Can Wait is easily the most appealing new American movie on the market.
 It manages to preserve much of the charm and romantic fantasy that worked for its predecessor, the 1941 crowd-pleaser Here Comes Mr. Jordan, while freshening up some of the settings and details and tailoring the roles to a different cast."
 Penelope Gilliatt of The New Yorker praised the script as "sometimes both loopy and brainy", but asked "good grief, what is all this braininess and talent doing in a remake of a Harry Segall play that has no relation to the real world we come out into from the cinema?
 One can see why there were films about transmigration and reincarnation during the war, but not now."